Why do research?

 Join closed groups that are relevant to your industry or topic.
 Once you’re accepted, read through the discussions and you’ll see what concerns members have.
 This is an excellent resource because people are more willing to get into the details of their problems when they are in a private group.
 Notice what questions they’re asking, what language they use, and how they talk about the topic.

 After you’re in the group and feel comfortable, start participating in discussions, asking and answering questions.
 You will learn a lot by seeing what other members say.
 When you become a recognized name, you can ask for specific feedback or for volunteers to take a survey.

 This is a technique I like.
 Search out similar products or books relevant to your topic.
 Read the reviews, both good and bad.
 This provides great market research as potential customers are telling you what they like, what’s lacking, and many times they reference things they think are better.
-These unsolved problems gives you the knowledge to create the solution.
+These unsolved problems give you the knowledge to create a solution.
 In addition, Amazon gives you similar products or books that others are buying.
 This can provide a wealth of information.

 5-Surveys and Interviews.